 - Rely on

-Page Down, etc.
+Page Down, and so on.

-change handlers, and spares the need to define accessibility attributes for all possible elements that may need them.
-On the other hand, you need to define WAI-ARIA attributes.
-From an end-user's perspective, the markup of the widget is encapsulated as if a shadow DOM is used.
-The drawback of this approach is that the end-user is expected to be educated on how to use the widget.
+change handlers, and also avoid the definition of accessibility attributes for elements that may need them.
+On the other hand, the approach requires you to define WAI-ARIA attributes.
+From an end-user's perspective, the markup of the components is encapsulated as if a shadow DOM is used.
+The drawback of this approach is that the end-user is expected to be educated on how to use the component.
 However, Kendo UI considers the pros to outweigh the cons.